DCA Series User Guide

 Preload Adjustment Tips:

-• Mark a line on the body and top cap to ensure the body doesn’t unthread from the top cap while turning the preload collar.
+• Mark a reference line on the shock body and top cap to ensure the top cap doesn't unthread while making preload adjustments.

 Spanner Wrench